MarletteFunding/nestwatch-nvidia-nemo-agent/README.md

 Open **http://localhost:3000/dashboard** and explore:

 **Main Dashboard:**
-- View all 104+ live SRE events
+- View all 104+ live ORO events
 - Filter by priority (P1, P2, P3) and source
 - Real-time updates with auto-refresh
 - AI-powered insights and analysis